Table of Contents

 Tenant management: Tools to define per-tenant MFA policies and configurations for B2B or multi-tenant apps.

-User experience: Prebuilt UI components and customizable workflows that integrate seamlessly into your app’s design.
+User experience: Prebuilt UI components and customizable workflows that integrate into your app’s design.

 Integration ecosystem: Native connectors for fraud detection, risk scoring, analytics, and identity providers.